ufal/npfl138/tasks/uppercase.md

 which is given Czech lowercased text and tries to uppercase appropriate letters.
-To load the dataset, use the [UppercaseData](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/datasets/uppercase_data/) module which loads (and if required also downloads) the data.
+To load the dataset, use the [UppercaseData](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/datasets/uppercase_data/) class which loads (and if required also downloads) the data.
 While the training and the development sets are in correct case, the test set is lowercased.

 This is an _open-data task_, where you submit only the uppercased test set